jmcollin78/versatile_thermostat/documentation/en/over-valve.md

 	underlying valve.
 Omitted values use the maximum supported by the related `number` entity.

+The physical command never falls below `100 - max_closing_degree`, including when the raw TPI demand reaches `opening_threshold_degree`; it is monotonically non-decreasing as demand rises.
+Heating demand is determined from the positive raw TPI percentage at or above the threshold, while the observed valve is active only above its effective physical floor (also constrained by the entity minimum).
+At startup or reload, a valve without demand is returned to this floor.

 For several valves, values are applied in the same order as the underlying entities.
 Short lists use defaults for remaining valves; lists longer than the underlying list are rejected.
 With the defaults (`0`, empty lists, `100`), the